metagentools/GraphBin/README.md

 contig-4,2
 ...
 ```
-GraphBin provides a support script to generate binning result files.
+GraphBin provides a support script to generate similar files once the initial binning output folder is provided.
 You can refer to [SupportREADME.md](https://github.com/Vini2/GraphBin/blob/master/support%20scripts/SupportREADME.md) file for more details.

 ## Example Usage